 The symptom: You have 8 ad sets all running at $5–10/day.
 All of them are stuck in learning.
 None of them is performing well.
 Your overall results look mediocre across the board.

 The cause: Your budget is spread too thin for Meta's algorithm to optimise any single ad set properly.
-Each ad set needs roughly 50 purchase events per week to exit the learning phase.
+Meta's own learning phase documentation confirms each ad set needs roughly 50 optimisation events per week to exit learning.
 At $5/day per ad set, you'll get maybe 2–5 purchases per week if you're lucky.
 Meta never learns.

 The fix: Consolidate.
 Kill the weakest ad sets.
 Take their budget and concentrate it into 2–3 strong ones.
 More budget per ad set means faster learning, faster exit from the learning phase, and better results.